Jason Michael

 Jason Michael (born October 15, 1978) is an American football coach who is the tight ends coach for the Philadelphia Eagles of the National Football League (NFL).
 He previously served as an assistant coach for the Indianapolis Colts, Arizona Cardinals, Tennessee Titans, San Diego Chargers, San Francisco 49ers, New York Jets and Oakland Raiders.

 Playing career

-College

 Michael played quarterback for Jack Harbaugh at Western Kentucky after transferring from Army.
 He was the quarterback of the 2002 Division I-AA National Championship team.
-Michael was named the school’s Male Athlete of the Year in 2003.
+Michael was named the school's Male Athlete of the Year in 2003.
 He graduated with a degree in civil engineering technology with a perfect 4.0 G.P.A. and was named a I-AA Athletic Directors Academic All-Star and a second-team Verizon Academic All-District IV honoree.

 Coaching career

 Tennessee Volunteers

 In 2003, Michael began his coaching career as a graduate assistant for the Tennessee Volunteers football team at the University of Tennessee, where he assisted with the secondary and special teams for two seasons.